-See the official site to find local trainers, mentors and recruiters to help you prepare for Air Force special warfare jobs such as pararescue (PJ), combat controller (CCT), Tactical Air Control Party (TACP) and special reconnaissance (SR).
+Local trainers, mentors and recruiters can help you prepare for Air Force special warfare jobs such as pararescue (PJ), combat controller (CCT), tactical air control party (TACP) and special reconnaissance (SR).

-Lt Col Steven Cooper who is the commander of the 330th Recruiting Squadron stated, “The Special Warfare Open Enlistment (SWOE) allows for Air Force recruits to enlist and start preparing for the Air Force Special Warfare Community.”
-Also, “If recruits meet the standards throughout the recruitment process, the elevated standards of the Prep Course, and successfully manage the Assessment and Selection, they will start the training for one of the four open enlistment Air Force Special Warfare Specialty Codes.”
+“The Special Warfare Open Enlistment [SWOE] allows for Air Force recruits to enlist and start preparing for the Air Force Special Warfare Community," said Lt.
+Col. Steven Cooper, the commander of the 330th Recruiting Squadron.
+“If recruits meet the standards throughout the recruitment process, the elevated standards of the prep course, and successfully manage the assessment and selection, they will start the training for one of the four open enlistment Air Force Special Warfare specialty codes.”

 The changes also apply to the Air Force Physical Ability and Stamina Test (PAST).
 The chart below represents the minimum entrance standards for enlisted Special Warfare; survival, evasion, resistance and escape (SERE); and explosive ordnance disposal (EOD) career fields.
 As with any special operations profession, you will not do well in the training if your goal is only to meet minimum standards.
 You need to be able to crush these scores if you want to be part of the program.